eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 Our target audience is composed by:
 -	Individuals that wants to either store the value of their savings or voluntarily clear their carbon footprint.
 -	Companies looking for a more straightforward solution to fulfill their environmental goals without the intrinsic risk of greenwashing present in voluntary carbon markets.
--	Investors looking for new cryptocurrencies to invest their money or to balance their investment portfolio.
+-	Investors looking for Digital Assets to invest their money or to balance their investment portfolio.
--	Companies covered by the EU ETS that would benefit from an alternative to make their banked allowances more liquid, thus allocating extra resources to finance new technology and speed up their transition to Net-Zero.
+-	Companies covered by the EU ETS (I.e. the EU regulated Carbon Market) that would benefit from an alternative to make their banked allowances more liquid, thus allocating extra resources to finance new technology and speed up their transition to Net-Zero.

 - **What need(s) does your project meet?**

-Our project is looking to make EUAs trading more accessible, easier to manage, and more inclusive.
+Our project is looking to make EUAs (Emissions Allowances, I.e. the EU regulated Carbon Credits) trading more accessible, easier to manage, and more inclusive.

 As most regulated carbon markets, the EU compliance Carbon Market is substantially a closed system.
-Barriers to access the market, allow only covered enterprises (those required by the law to comply with it) and intermediaries to currently trade, invest and offset their emissions with EU Emission Allowances.
-Due to this friction, all stakeholders different from the above (i.e. SMEs and individuals) need to buy unregulated carbon certificates from the voluntary carbon market, proving to be prompt to greenwash.
+Barriers to access the market, allow only covered enterprises (those required by the law to comply with it) and intermediaries to currently trade, invest and offset their emissions with EU Emission Allowances (EUAs).
+Due to this friction, all stakeholders different from the above (i.e. SMEs and individuals) need to buy unregulated carbon certificates from the voluntary carbon market, which has shown to be prompt to greenwash.

-By enabling stakeholders to access the regulated carbon market, our project proposes a more solid and reliable alternative to those currently purchasing carbon certificates in the voluntary carbon market.
+By enabling all stakeholders to access the regulated carbon market, our project proposes a more solid and reliable alternative to those currently purchasing carbon certificates in the voluntary carbon market.
 To SMEs and individuals, the tokenization of Emission Allowances represents an easy and frictionless access to the regulated carbon market.

-Each Token is backed by an Emission Allowance, which provides value stability over time.
-EO2 will be the custodian of the Emission Allowances, and Token holders will be able to redeem the Token and be assigned with the underlying Allowances.
-Each Token can be undefinetely transacted among users and companies, but once donated (I.e. from an individual to a company) , Tokens can only be “burned”.
+Each issued Token is backed by an Emission Allowance, which provides value stability over time.
+EO2 will be the custodian of the Emission Allowances, and Token holders will be able to redeem the Token and be assigned with the underlying Allowances anytime.
+Each Token can be undefinetely transacted among users and companies, but once donated (E.g. from an individual to a company) , Tokens can only be “burned”.
 When Tokens are burned, the underlying Emission Allowances are surrendered off-chain before the European Commission registry.
 In addition, EO2 will make public the list of surrendered Emission Allowances in order to disclose to what extent companies and individuals are effectively contributing to the fight against climate change.

 - **Are there any other projects similar to yours in the EOSIO ecosystem?
 If not, are there similar projects in related ecosystems?**